ErroujiOussama/8-DOF-Quadruped-Robot/README.md

 - Coordinated gait cycles for realistic robot walking
 - Serial command interface for remote control and parameter tuning

-The code was written and adapted by Oussama Errouji for the NRC 2025 competition and is designed for extensibility and clarity, with documentation and professional comments throughout.

 ---

 ## Directory & File Structure